 A/B Testing

 A/B testing, also known as split testing, compares two versions of a wage page with a single variable online to determine which one performs better.
-In A/B testing, A refers to ‘control’ or the original testing variable.
-At the same time, B refers to ‘variation’ or a new version of the original testing variable.
+In A/B testing, A refers to the original testing variable.
+At the same time, B refers to a new version of the original testing variable.
 A/B testing is one of the main components of the comprehensive process of Conversion Rate Optimization, using which you can gather both qualitative and quantitative user insights.
-A/B testing should be done to solve visitors’ pain points, get better ROI from existing traffic, Reduce bounce rate, make low-risk modifications and achieve statistically significant improvements.
+A/B testing should be done to solve visitors’ pain points, get better ROI from existing traffic, reduce bounce rate, make low-risk modifications and achieve statistically significant improvements.

 Accessibility

 Accessibility is also known as accessible design, and this design process enables people with disabilities to interact with a product.
 Accessibility is not only the right thing to do but often also brings benefits to all users.
-This means designing for people who’re color blind or deaf and people with cognitive disabilities, among others.
+This means designing for people who’re colour blind or deaf and people with cognitive disabilities, among others.
 However, designing for accessibility makes sense on more than a legal level; it brings benefits including Improved SEO from semantic HTML, opportunities to reach more users, and an enhanced public image for your brand.

 Adaptive